How to Grow and Care for Christmas Cactus

 A close up of a brightly lit stem tip of a Christmas cactus plant showing a tiny pink flower bud, fading to soft focus in the background.

-For its pre-bloom resting period, I like to place my Christmas cactus in a room on the north side of my house where there is bright, diffused light, and where the temperature remains cooler than in the rest of the house.
+For its pre-bloom resting period, I like to place my Christmas cactus in a room on the north side of my house where there is bright, diffused light, and where the temperature remains cool.

 A close up of a vivid pink Christmas cactus plant with a few green stem segments visible.
 In the background is a snowy garden scene, with houses and trees.